RilloX01/RX-diving/README.md

 * Gives materials and a chance for a 'rare' item
 * Idles at 0.00ms
 * Havent seen it go above 0.09ms
-* Blip is on the right side of the map named "Recked Ship"
+* Blip is on the right side of the map named "Wrecked Ship"

 ## Screenshots